open-mpi/ompi/docs/tuning-apps/large-clusters/static-cluster-config.rst

 Static cluster configurations
 =============================

+.. error:: This entire section needs to be checked.

 Clusters rarely change from day-to-day, and large clusters rarely change at all.
 If you know your cluster's configuration, there are several steps you can take to both reduce Open MPI's memory footprint